quzeem91/forggith-bi-performance-tracker/README.md

 - Charlie team, led by Manager **Alisha Cordwell**, followed with $2.7B (24% contribution) and stood out as the most efficient, achieving **144%** of their 2025 revenue target despite the broader market dip.

-- Bravo team maintained consistent target achievements across the years but experienced a gradual decline, from **147%** in 2022 down to **110%** in 2025, showing shrinking margins.
+- Bravo team maintained consistent target achievements across the years but experienced a gradual decline, from **147%** in 2022 down to **110%** in 2025, which showed shrinking margins.

 - Alpha team mirrored this pattern, dropping from 151% in 2022 to 103% in 2025, consistently meeting targets, but with declining year-over-year performance.